 Madnick recently booked and paid for four tickets for his family to fly from Washington to London.
-For reasons that aren’t entirely clear, American failed to complete the reservation for Harrison.
+For reasons that aren’t entirely clear, American failed to complete the reservation for Harrison and I want a refund.

 “I was having trouble checking in online the night before our flight, and that’s when I noticed my son had no record locator,” he remembers.
 “I called American, and a representative verified that my son’s ticket had never been issued.
 She was unable to explain why.”